 'Love Ya Like A Sister' is our font aligned with the LHM Youth Zone aesthetic.
-We use this font for any Youth Zone related headings and calls to action.
+We use this font for any Youth Zone-related headings and calls to action.
+Because of this, the font size recommendation for this font follows the same as VAG Roundhand, with the suggested font size being 20pt for A5 documents and 25pt for A4 documents, when being used as a heading.

 This is a serif typeface so must be used sparingly for creative purposes only.
 We would never use this typeface for body text.

-Half a heart not half a life - Love Ya Like A Sister
+Half a heart, not half a life - Love Ya Like A Sister